-As of December 31, 2018, we had three active coal mines (two surface mines and one underground mine) located in Kentucky.
+As of December 31, 2019, we had three active coal mines (two surface mines and one underground mine) located in Knox County, Kentucky.
 We also had eight inactive permitted coal mines available for extraction located in Kentucky and Alabama.
 All of our coal mines are leased and the remaining term of the leases range from 2 to 40 years.
-The majority of the coal production is consumed internally in the production of silicon metal and silicon-based alloys.
-As of December 31, 2018, we estimate our proven and probable reserves to be approximately 17,400,000 tons with an average permitted life of approximately 35 years at present operating levels.
+The majority of the coal production is consumed by the Company's facilities in the production of silicon metal and silicon-based alloys.
+As of December 31, 2019, we estimate our proven and probable reserves to be approximately 13,000,000 tons with an average permitted life of approximately 35 years at present operating levels.
 Present operating levels are determined based on a three-year annual average production rate.
 Reserve estimates were made by our geologists, engineers and third parties based primarily on drilling studies performed.
 These estimates are reviewed and reassessed from time to time.
 Reserve estimates are based on various assumptions, and any material changes in these assumptions could have a material impact on the accuracy of our reserve estimates.

-We currently have two coal processing facilities, one of which is inactive.
+We currently have two coal processing facilities in Kentucky, one of which is inactive.
 The active facility processes approximately 720,000 tons of coal annually, with a capacity of 2,500,000 tons.
 The average coal processing recovery rate is approximately 65%.